-For my fellow mom friends out there searching for “screen-free” toddler entertainment, you may have come across two storytelling devices, The Toniebox and the Yoto Player.
+For my fellow mom friends out there searching for “screen-free” toddler entertainment, you may have come across two storytelling devices, the Toniebox and the Yoto Player.
 These (somewhat similar) devices are essentially box speakers that play audio books, music, and more and are simple enough for a toddler to control on their own.
+Since you’ve probably heard of both, I’m here to share my honest review of Tonies vs. Yoto audio players for kids.

 I’d seen the Toniebox and Yoto Player pop up across mom blogs and kid-focused Instagram accounts for the past few months and was pretty intrigued.
 I’m no stranger to screen time for my toddler.
 Sometimes, you need to plop your kid in front of the TV to get some things done, and there’s no shame in that.
 However, when my 2-year-old started chanting “I want a show!” on a regular basis, I started to brainstorm other ways to occupy her time.